maxckelly/webIntroduction/README.md

 ## Question 14: Demonstrate your algorithmic thinking through completing the following two tasks, in order:

 Create a flowchart to outline the steps for listing all prime numbers between 1 and 100 (inclusive).
-Your flowchart should make use of standard conventions for flowcharts to indicate processes, tasks, actions, or operations
+Your flowchart should make use of standard conventions for flowcharts to indicate processes, tasks, actions, or operations.
 Write pseudocode for the process outlined in your flowchart

 ## Question 15: Write pseudocode OR Ruby code for the following problem: